I’m a sinner. I sin all the time, often without intention, but a sin is a sin and I want to make it to heaven!

 I’m human and I’m a sinner.

-I have big plans for this Lenten season and I believe self-reflection is the best place to start.
+I have big plans for this time in my life and I believe self-reflection is the best place to start.

 I can’t learn from my mistakes if I do not take the time to acknowledge what they are.